WHAT IS BLUE GROWTH ?

 On this subject, responsible packaging and waste disposal on land is the obvious place to start where developed countries could and should have a comprehensive cradle-to-grave waste collection and treatment scheme, or where packaging is designed from the outset to be ocean friendly - to cater for the inevitable.

-OCEAN LITERACY - It is not that corporations will not work to this end, it is more that the owners of many organizations have not yet realized the harm that their current practices are causing, or that there is no real benefit from change, where change is costly and at the moment there is little in the way of replacement packaging.
+OCEAN LITERACY - It is not that corporations will not work to this end, it is more that the owners of many organizations and their shareholders have not yet realized the harm that their current practices are causing, or that there is no real benefit from change, where change is costly and at the moment there is little in the way of replacement packaging.
 In the corporate world profitability reigns supreme.
-Anything that reduces profits, even change itself, may reduce dividends - and that is avoided by managers.
+Anything that reduces profits, even change itself, may reduce dividends - and that is avoided by managers who fear for their jobs.

 The fact that these gyres have only recently been discovered is another factor.
 What you cannot see is not in your mind and ocean plastic (soup) is not visible to the naked eye, whereas the rivers of waste in Asia that dump plastic waste into the Indian and Pacific oceans is highly visible.
 Why then is nothing being done about recycling this waste in less developed regions?
 It all comes down to money.